BenVvv/Capstone-Project-/README.md

-My first capstone project is about bike rental analysis.
-In this project, I have used multiple linear regression to predict which variables will help a bike rental business to re establish after being impacted by the Covid 19 lockdown.
+In this project, I work as a data analyst for a fictional company named OZ bikes.
+A bike rental business that was impacted by Covid 19 lockdown.
+The task is to help the business re establish and expand it's market when the restrictions are lifted.